Before you apply

 A full list is available of all fees relating to Plant Breeder's Rights.

 Only new or recently exploited varieties can be registered.
-Check the eligibility criteria and make sure your plant variety is new by checking the PBR Database.
+Check the eligibility criteria and make sure your plant variety is new by conducting your own searches (including checking the PBR Database).

 Provisional protection: 12 months

 Once Part 1 of the application is accepted, your plant variety is covered by provisional protection against infringement.
 You then have up to 12 months to further consider its commercial worth, resolve issues such as finance and licensing and decide if further effort in pursuing full PBR protection is worthwhile.

 Before you apply, it is possible to exploit your new variety before making a PBR application provided this is done within strict time limits.
 Sales of the variety in Australia are allowed for up to 12 months before lodging an application.
 Sales overseas are allowed for six years for trees and grapevines (Vitis vinifera) or four years for other species.